Original title: Snajperist

 Read full text by Alessandra Ferrini HERE

-Curatorial article for Image Counter Image exhibition, Haus der Kunst, Munich
+Excerpt of curatorial text for the exhibition Image Counter Image, Haus der Kunst, Munich

 Read full article HERE